Standardizing Clinical Data for In Vitro Diagnostics

 Data Standards for Clinical Diagnostics: Historical Challenges, Current State, and Proposed Approach for Definition and Adoption

-Developed by MDIC’s Data Standardization Working Group, in collaboration with regulators and industry representatives, this paper proposes tailored data standards for IVD clinical studies, leveraging existing CDISC frameworks to reduce regulatory review times and enable faster access to innovative diagnostics.
+This paper proposes the development of data standards for IVD clinical studies, leveraging existing CDISC frameworks to reduce regulatory review times and enable faster access to innovative diagnostics.

 Whether you’re a regulator, diagnostics manufacturer, data standards expert, or clinical operations leader, this resource offers actionable insights on building an industry-supported pathway toward standardized, high-quality clinical data for diagnostics.